 <file name> should be a string literal (with single quotes) representing a path to the

-CSV data from stdin.
+to read the CSV data from STDIN.

 See Shared COPY Options for options that apply to both

 - The maximum number of rows to process per second.
 Defaults to 100000.

 - The maximum number of rows to import. -1 means unlimited, and is the default.